Warnings for Cymbalta

 Animal Data

-When duloxetine was administered orally to pregnant rats and rabbits during the period of organogenesis, there was no evidence of teratogenicity at doses up to 45 mg/kg/day (4 times the maximum recommended human dose (MRHD) of 120 mg/day on a mg/m2 basis, in rat; 7 times the MRHD in rabbit).
-However, fetal weights were decreased at this dose, with a no-effect dose of 10 mg/kg/day approximately equal to the MRHD in rats; 2 times the MRHD in rabbits).
+When duloxetine was administered orally to pregnant rats and rabbits during the period of organogenesis, there was no evidence of malformations or developmental variations at doses up to 45 mg/kg/day [3 and 6 times, respectively, the MRHD of 120 mg/day given to adolescents on a mg/m2 basis].
+However, fetal weights were decreased at this dose, with a no-effect dose of 10 mg/kg/day (approximately equal to the MRHD in rats and 2 times the MRHD in rabbits).

-When duloxetine was administered orally to pregnant rats throughout gestation and lactation, the survival of pups to 1 day postpartum and pup body weights at birth and during the lactation period were decreased at a dose of 30 mg/kg/day (2 times the MRHD); the no-effect dose was 10 mg/kg/day.
+When duloxetine was administered orally to pregnant rats throughout gestation and lactation, the survival of pups to 1 day postpartum and pup body weights at birth and during the lactation period were decreased at a dose of 30 mg/kg/day (2 times the MRHD given to adolescents on a mg/m2 basis); the no-effect dose was 10 mg/kg/day.
 Furthermore, behaviors consistent with increased reactivity, such as increased startle response to noise and decreased habituation of locomotor activity, were observed in pups following maternal exposure to 30 mg/kg/day.
 Post-weaning growth and reproductive performance of the progeny were not affected adversely by maternal duloxetine treatment.

 Risk Summary

-maternal plasma.
-The estimated daily infant dose was approximately 0.14% of the maternal dose.
-The developmental and health benefits of human milk feeding should be considered along with the mother’s clinical need for CYMBALTA and any potential adverse effects on the milk-fed child from the drug or from the underlying maternal condition.
-Exercise caution when CYMBALTA is administered to a nursing woman.
+The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for CYMBALTA and any potential adverse effects on the breastfed child from CYMBALTA or from the underlying maternal condition.

 Data

-The disposition of CYMBALTA was studied in 6 lactating women who were at least 12 weeks postpartum and had elected to wean their infants.
+Disposition of CYMBALTA was studied in 6 lactating women who were at least 12 weeks postpartum and had elected to wean their infants.
 The women were given 40 mg of CYMBALTA twice daily for 3.5 days.
 The peak concentration measured in breast milk occurred at a median of 3 hours after the dose.
-The amount of CYMBALTA in breast milk was approximately 7 mcg/day while on that dose; the estimated daily infant dose was approximately 2 mcg/kg/day.
+The amount of CYMBALTA in breast milk was approximately 7 mcg/day while on that dose; the estimated daily infant dose was approximately 2 mcg/kg/day, which is less than 1% of the maternal dose.
 The presence of CYMBALTA metabolites in breast milk was not examined.

 Pediatric Use